gyroflow/gyroflow/README.md

 ## Roadmap

 See the [open issues](https://github.com/gyroflow/gyroflow/issues) for a list of proposed features and known issues.
+There's also a ton of TODO comments throughout the code.

 ### Video editor plugins
 Adobe After Effects and Davinci Resolve plugins are planned, but not ready yet